secretworry/shell-go/README.md

 go some_named_place   # go to some named place( named in config files) go some_dir           # go some_dir rooted in the current directory or home_directory

-# also provide mechanism to solve conflict
+# providing mechanism to solve conflicts
 go @0                 # go to the match indexed with 0

-# provide modules to support more operations
+# providing modules to support extending of the basic stuff
 go db local     # open a db client linked to local db server go add server=ssh username@192.168.0.37 go add 'video>/home/username/video'